cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 # Dashboard

-If you are using the {% url "Cypress Dashboard" dashboard %}, information related to test retries is displayed on the Test Results tab for a run.
+If you are using the {% url "Cypress Dashboard" dashboard-introduction %}, information related to test retries is displayed on the Test Results tab for a run.
 Selecting the Flaky filter will show tests that retried and then passed during the run.

 These tests are also indicated with a "Flaky" badge on the Latest Runs page and Test Results tab on the Run Details page.